mahendranv/mahendranv.github.io/_posts/kotlin/2021-05-01-kotlin-value-class.md

 no_break_layout: false
 ---

-Kotlin's `data class` is a fan favorite when it comes to store any model.
+Kotlin's `data class` is a fan favorite when it comes to storing any model.
 Bundled with bunch of necessary methods, devs get a lot while writing way less.
 From ***Kotlin 1.5*** — we have  `value class`-s.
 Let's see what is a value class and where to use it.

-While data class is used for holding model , `value class` adds attribute to a value and constraint it's usage.
+While data class is used for holding model, `value class` adds attribute to a value and constraint it's usage.
 This class is nothing but a wrapper around a value, but the Kotlin compiler makes sure there is no overhead due to wrapping.

 * toc